QubesOS/qubes-doc/privacy/torvm.md

 * Port 9050 - Isolates by SOCKS Auth and client address only
               Each AppVM gets its own circuit, and each app using a unique SOCKS user/pass gets its own circuit
-* Port 9049 - Isolates client + estination port, address, and by SOCKS Auth Same as default settings listed above, but additionally traffic is isolated based on destination port and destination address.
+* Port 9049 - Isolates client + destination port, address, and by SOCKS Auth Same as default settings listed above, but additionally traffic is isolated based on destination port and destination address.